You are here

 The BMA’s guidance informs our judgment on how responsive a practice is and whether it is organised to meet people’s needs.

-We expect practices to meet their duties around providing emergency and immediately necessary treatment.
-When a patient does not require emergency or immediately necessary treatment, practices only have limited discretion about whether to register the person.
+We expect practices to meet their duties, providing emergency and immediately necessary treatment.
+When a patient does not need this, practices only have limited discretion about whether to register the person.